The universal von Neumann algebra of smooth four-manifolds revisited: Physical interpretation

-Two remarks are in order.
-The first is: what kind of quantum theory is the one in which $\fr$ plays the role of the algebra of {\it physical observables}?
-We have seen in Lemma \ref{II1} that $\fr$ contains a dense (in the sense of (\ref{liminf})) subalgebra whose members can be interpreted as bounded local (complexified) algebraic curvature tensors along a smooth manifold whose real dimension is precisely {\it four}; consequently up to arbitrary finite experimental accuracy we can {\it demand} that the abstract bounded linear operators in $\fr$ be four dimensional bounded curvature tensors.
-Recall that in classical general relativity {\it local} gravitational phenomena are caused by the curvature of space-time; hence by demanding $\fr$ to consist of local observables the corresponding quantum theory is declared to be a {\it four dimensional quantum theory of pure gravity}.
-In this way we fulfill the {\it Heisenberg dictum} that a quantum theory should completely and unambigously be formulated in terms of its local physical observables.
-In modern understanding by a {\it physical theory} one means a two-level description of a certain class of natural phenomena: the theory possesses a {\it syntax} provided by its mathematical core structure and a {\it semantics} which is the meaning i.e. interpretation of the bare mathematical model in terms of physical concepts.
-It is important to point out that in this context our quantum theory is not plainly a mathematical theory anymore but a physical theory.
+What kind of quantum theory is the one in which $\fr$ plays the role of the algebra of {\it physical observables}?
+We have seen in Section \ref{two} that $\fr$, when regarded to operate on a differentiable manifold, contains all bounded (complexified) algebraic curvature tensors along it whenever the real dimension of this manifold is precisely {\it four}.
+Moreover $\fr$ is generated by local operators more precisely by trace class algebraic operators $R$ acting like {\it multiplication} operators and by trace class operators $L_X$ acting like {\it first order differential} operators.
+Picking canonically conjugate pairs i.e. necessarily unbounded self-adjoint operators $R,L_X\in T_1\fr$ satisfying $[R,L_X]=1$ (assuming $\hbar=1$) shows that $T_1\fr$ contains a CCR algebra hence revealing the {\it bosonic} character of $\fr$.
+Recall that in classical general relativity {\it local} gravitational phenomena are caused by the curvature of space-time.
+Hence interpreting $\fr$ physically as an operator algebra of local observables the corresponding quantum theory is expected to be a {\it four dimensional quantum theory of pure gravity} (hence a bosonic theory).
+In this way we fulfill the {\it Heisenberg dictum} that a quantum theory should completely and unambigously be formulated and interpreted in terms of its local physical observables (and not the other way round).
+In modern understanding by a {\it physical theory} one means a two-level description of a bundle of phenomenologically interrelated natural phenomena: the theory possesses a {\it syntax} provided by its mathematical core structure and a {\it semantics} which is the meaning i.e. interpretation of the bare mathematical model in terms of physical concepts.
+In this context our quantum theory is not merely a mathematical theory anymore but a physical theory.
 This is because the bare mathematical structure $\fr$ (together with a representation $\pi$ on $\ch$) is dressed up i.e., interpreted by assigning a physical (in fact, gravitational) meaning to the experiments consistently performable by the aid of this structure (i.e., the usual quantum measurements of operators $A\in\fr$ in pure states $v\in\ch$ or in more general ones, see below).
 In our opinion it is of particular interest that the geometrical dimension---equal to four---is fixed at the semantical level only and it matches the known phenomenological dimension of space-time.
-This is in sharp contrast to e.g. string theory where the geometrical dimension of the theory is fixed already at its syntactical level i.e., by its mathematical structure (namely, the demand of being conformal anomaly free) and it turns out to be much higher than the phenomenological dimension of space-time.
+This is in sharp contrast to e.g. string theory where the geometrical dimension of the theory is fixed already at its syntactical level i.e., by its mathematical structure (namely, demaninding the theory to be free of conformal anomaly) and it turns out to be much higher than the phenomenological dimension of space-time.
+As a further clarification it is emphasized that the aim here is {\it not} to quantize general relativity in some way but rather conversely: being a successful theory at the classical level, general relativity should be derived from this abstractly given quantum theory by taking an appropriate ``classical limit'' as naturally as possible.
+Unfortunately, this program yet cannot be carried out completely here.